Our Lady of Pellevoisin: Estelle Faguette

-The apparitions
+Marian apparitions

 At the time of the apparitions, Pellevoisin was the commercial centre for around a thousand citizens under the authority of the village mayor, Comte de la Rochefoucauld.
-His wife employed Estelle Faguette as a domestic servant and nursemaid at their residence near Pellevoisin, the Château de Poiriers-Montbel.
+His wife, Marie-Luce de La Rochefoucauld-Montbel, employed Estelle Faguette as a domestic servant and nursemaid at their residence near Pellevoisin, the Château de Poiriers-Montbel.
 A woman of fragile health, after numerous years in service, Faguette was dying of tuberculosis at the age of 33.